CameronBodine/PINGMapper/index.md

 `PING-Mapper` transforms recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.

-## Compatible Sonar Systems

-`PING-Mapper` is currently compatible with Humminbird&reg; side imaging sonar systems.
-The software has been designed to work with any model, but has been specifically tested with the following models:

-- 998
-- 1198
-- 1199
-- Helix
-- Solix
-- Onix

-If 'PING-Mapper' doesn't work for your Humminbird&reg; recording, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues).
-For more information on Humminbird&reg; recording file formats, [read the docs](./docs/advanced/HumFileStructure.md).

 ## Overview

-'PING-Mapper' can be run from a simple GUI with 'python gui_main.py' or from a stand-alone script with 'python main.py'.
-For batch processing multiply recordings, specify 'python gui_main_batchDirectory.py' or 'python main_batchDirectory.py'.
-'PING-Mapper' provides the following functionality:
+### Key Functionality

+- Decode Humminbird&reg; (tested on 1197, 1198, 1199, Helix, Solix, Onix).
+If it doesn't work for your Humminbird&reg; recording, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues).
+For more information on Humminbird&reg; recording file formats, [read the docs](./docs/advanced/HumFileStructure.html).

 - Export all metadata from .DAT and .SON files to .CSV.